-The Issuer faces the risk that the design and operating effectiveness of its controls and procedures may prove to be inadequate.
 Operational and IT risks are inherent to the Issuer's business.
-The Issuer's businesses depends on the ability to process and report a large number of transactions efficiently and accurately.
-In addition, ING routinely transmits, receives and stores personal, confidential and proprietary information by email and other electronic means.
-Losses can result from inadequately trained or skilled personnel, IT failures (including due to a computer virus or a failure to anticipate or prevent cyber attacks or other attempts to gain unauthorised access to digital systems for purposes of misappropriating assets or sensitive information, corrupting data, or impairing operational performance, or security breaches by third parties), inadequate or failed internal control processes and systems, regulatory breaches, human errors, employee misconduct, including fraud, or from natural disasters or other external events that interrupt normal business operations.
+The Issuer's clients depend on its ability to process and report a large number of transactions efficiently and accurately.
+In addition, ING routinely transmits, receives and stores personal, confidential and proprietary information electronically.
+Losses can result from inadequately trained or skilled personnel, IT failures (including due to a cyber attack), inadequate or failed internal control processes and systems (including, as the role of Artificial Intelligence in the finance industry and in ING's business increases, any errors as a result of incomplete, inaccurate, or otherwise flawed outputs from the algorithms and data sets utilized), regulatory breaches, human errors, employee misconduct, including fraud, or from natural disasters or other external events that interrupt normal business operations.
 Such losses may adversely affect its reputation, business and results.

 ING depends on the secure processing, storage and transmission of confidential and other information in its computer systems and networks.
 The equipment and software used in ING's computer systems and networks may not always be capable of processing, storing or transmitting information as expected.
 Despite ING's business continuity plans and procedures, certain of ING's computer systems and networks may have insufficient recovery capabilities in the event of a malfunction or loss of data.
 ING is consistently managing and monitoring ING's IT risk profile globally.
-ING is subject to increasing regulatory requirements including EU General Data Protection Regulation ("GDPR") and EU Payment Services Directive ("PSD2").
+ING is subject to increasing regulatory requirements including EU General Data Protection Regulation ("GDPR") and EU Payment Services Directive ("PSD2") and the new Digital Operational Resilience Act ("DORA") which will enter into force in January 2025.
 Failure to appropriately manage and monitor ING's IT risk profile could affect ING's ability to comply with these regulatory requirements, to securely and efficiently serve its clients or to timely, completely or accurately process, store and transmit information, and may adversely impact its reputation, business and results.
 For further description of the particular risks associated with cybercrime, which is a specific risk to ING as a result of its strategic focus on technology and innovation, see the interdependent risk factor '-The Issuer is subject to increasing risks related to cybercrime and compliance with cybersecurity regulation' below.